 Don’t give huge chunks of your cash to agents.

 Why pay over the odds for travel agents to sort out an itinerary for you?
 Look at the itineraries of numerous travel companies for the country or countries you are visiting, and then simply do it yourself!
 Pick and choose the places on those itineraries you want to visit, maybe drop an item or two that doesn’t take your fancy, and then do so, simply sort out your own travel and accommodation!
 You will save a lot of money!

 Learn the ancient art of haggling and barter hard wherever you can, especially at local or tourist market, hotels or guesthouses or even taxi’s, tuk tuks and other private daily transportation.
 Great savings can often be had by simply asking ‘is that your best price?’
 Don’t feel guilty about doing it either, in many countries it is expected, and they often jack up the asking price once they see a tourist anyway.
 As long as you are respectful and polite, and treat it as a bit of fun, both sides can come away with a good deal that you are both happy with.

 Get around like the locals do.

 Use public transport as much as is convenient.
 Don’t be afraid of it.
-Sometimes taxis are the best option, but public transport is often extremely cheap, easy to use and a wonderful way to explore a place.
+Sometimes taxis are the best option (if you can avoid the taxi mafias and the rip off scams), Uber or Lyft can be good alternatives, but public transport is often extremely cheap, easy to use and a wonderful way to explore a place.

 Eat at street stalls or cheap family run places and keep fancy restaurants to a minimum.
 There’s nothing wrong with splurging on a nice local restaurant from time to time, in fact I wholly recommend it, but avoid western fast food chains like the plague as they are often as expensive as a nice restaurant, and why would you want to travel half way round the world to eat packaged rubbish you can get at home anyway?